 You can register with the service at any time but it is best to register as early as possible so that any supports you require can be put in place without delay.

-Follow these two steps to register:
+Follow these three steps to register:

 - Ensure you have the correct supporting documentation.
 Required documents are listed on our UCD Evidence of Disability Form